Shijia-L/Shijia-L.github.io/content/blog/2024-summary/index.md

 <img src='4.jpg'>

-### Part 3 GRADUATION
+### PART 3 GRADUATION

 Successfully earned my Ph.D. degree and, fortunately received a Postdoctoral offer before the end of summer.
-It is definitely the luckiest year of my life!👋<br />
+It was definitely the luckiest year of my life!👋<br />

 <img src='5.jpg'>

+Thanks to my supervisors, my family, my friends, and all the people encountered.<br />

 ### Vlog